jreisinger/docs/data/notes/sec/basics.md

+Security is a neverending process.

 Security is the ability to resist attack.

-Security is elusive and hard to measure.

 There's no secure system.
 There are just more or less secure systems.

 You need some level of security.
 To achieve it you need patience, vigilance, knowledge and persistence.

-Security is a neverending process.

 # Goals